OpenSourceEconomics/econ-project-templates/docs/source/example_project/pytask.rst

 #.  pytask reads your instructions and sets the build order.

     * Think of a dependency graph here.
-    * It stops when it detects a circular dependency or ambiguous ways to build a target.
+    * pytask stops when it detects a circular dependency or ambiguous ways to build a target (e.g., you specify the same target twice).

-       ..
-         comment:: what would such an ambiguous way be?
-What is not allowed?

     * Both are major advantages over a *master-script*, let alone doing the dependency tracking in your mind.

-       ..
-         comment:: again, master-script?

 #.  pytask decides which tasks need to be executed and performs the required actions.